taki-svg/Python-Ball-Simulation-gravity/README.md

-# Python-Ball-Simulation-gravity
+# Python-Ball-Simulation-gravity.
-simulating gravity using tkinter
+simulating gravity using tkinter. run mainworld to initiate.